Month 12, Day 17, Thursday 9:00 a.m.

 Damien looked to Sebastien curiously.

-The other boy seemed more interested in the scar than the explosion and possible danger, and suddenly, Damien realized how strange it was that Canelo had been on the floor above right before the explosion.
+The other young man seemed more interested in the scar than the explosion and possible danger, and suddenly, Damien realized how strange it was that Canelo had been on the floor above right before the explosion.
 In fact, it seemed like she’d gone there purposefully, just before the sirens went off.
 Almost as if she knew when they were going to sound, forcing an evacuation and leaving her alone.

 “Are you both alright?”
 Canelo asked.